-When the President was hired in 2005 on an interim basis, he inherited a College with a history of high administrative turnover.
+When the Interim President was hired he inherited a college with a history of high administrative turnover.
 This turnover created an environment that limited the College's ability to execute institutional plans.

 The President has provided the stability for institutional planning to move forward.
-The President interacts with administrators, faculty, classified staff, and students concerning the successes or apparent weaknesses of programs and enrollment goals and concerning the delineation of initiatives which reflect the needs of the student body and the community.
-The topics of such interactions have included Program Review, Student Learning Outcomes workshops and trainings, data analysis, Facilities Master Plan Development, and new program development, such as the Multimedia 3-D Animation and Video Game Art program.
-He strives to be available to as many faculty, staff, and students as possible and attends as many division, Curriculum Committee, Instructional/Student Services Council, and ASCC meetings in which the values and goals of the College are discussed.
+The President interacts with faculty and staff concerning the successes or apparent weaknesses of programs, enrollment goals, and the delineation of initiatives which reflect the needs of the student body and the community.
+The topics of such interactions have included Program Review, Student Learning Outcomes workshops and trainings, data analysis, facilities master plan development, and new program development, such as Multimedia3-D animation/video game art program.
+He strives to be available to as many faculty, staff, and students as possible and attends as many Division, Curriculum, and Instructional/Student Services Council, ASCC meetings where the values and goals of the College are discussed.
 It is also common practice for the President to attend most College events.

 The President recognizes the need for data to inform the operations, programs, and performance of the College.
-He directs the College Researcher to collect data that clarifies College performance and the educational needs of the student body.
+He directs the College Researcher to collect data that elucidates College performance and the educational needs of the student body.

 The President develops annual goals and plans for the College in consultation with the multi-constituency shared governance committees: the College Council, the Planning and Budget Committee, and the Administrative Council.
 The goals and plans are reviewed by the representative constituencies at the College and then presented to the College Council members.
-These goals are then reviewed and approved by the Chancellor at the District level to ensure consistency with the District's mission and goals.
+These goals are then reviewed and approved by the Chancellor at the District level to ensure consistency with District mission and goals.
 Goals are evaluated at the end of each year and used to establish new goals for the coming year.
-These goals are included in the President's evaluation.
-The goals for 2006-07 were presented at an all-College meeting and included: engaging in Strategic Planning to guide educational programs; completing accreditation; developing relationships with community high schools, including increasing concurrent enrollment programs; and continuing to develop a campus-wide culture of open communication.
+These goals are part of the President's evaluation.
+The goals for 06 - 07 were presented at an all-college meeting and included; engaging in Strategic Planning to guide our educational programs; completing accreditation; developing relationships with our high schools including increasing concurrent enrollment programs; and continuing to develop a culture of open communication campus wide.

-The role of the Planning and Budget Committee has been strengthened; as a subcommittee of College Council, its charge is to advise and make recommendations regarding all aspects of budget, hiring, and program development and expansion while assessing the need and the cost for each outcome being considered.
+The role of the Planning and Budget Committee has been strengthened; as a sub-committee of College Council, its charge is to advise and make recommendations regarding all aspects of budget, of hiring, and of program development and expansion while assessing the need and the cost for each outcome being considered.
 These recommendations are then forwarded to the College Council.

 Among the President's highest priorities are heightening productivity and retaining students.
-Using data and the Strategic Planning process, the President has begun a conversation on campus about student success, retention, and persistence rates.
-This conversation is leading to the development of strategies to improve rates without negatively impacting academic integrity.
+Using data and the strategic planning process, the President has begun a conversation on campus about student success, retention and persistence rates.
+This conversation is evolving into strategies to increase our rates, without impacting academic integrity.